Jay Gould (entrepreneur): Career

 During Gould's tenure at Bolt, he co-founded WikiYou, which raised $500,000 from investors, including Mayfield Fund, First Round Capital, and Reid Hoffman.

-Gould later founded GamersMedia, the first vertical-advertising network to bring brand advertisers to casual-gaming websites, which at its launch had over 20 million unique visitors across 40 sites.
-On February 2, 2015, the company was acquired by Nexstar Media Group for $33 million.
+GamersMedia, later called Yashi

-Yashi
+In 2007, Gould and his wife Caitlin founded GamersMedia, later called Yashi, the first vertical-advertising network to bring brand advertisers to casual-gaming websites, which at its launch had over 20 million unique visitors across 40 sites.
+It launched in February 2008.

-Jay Gould and Caitlin Gould founded Yashi in 2007.
 Yashi became a location-focused advertising platform that targeted mobile and web video advertising.

-The company was named to Inc. Magazine's Inc. 5000 list of the Fastest-Growing Private Companies in America for four consecutive years from 2012–2015.
+The company was named to Inc.'s Inc. 5000 list of the Fastest-Growing Private Companies in America for four consecutive years from 2012–2015.

-Yashi was acquired by Nexstar Broadcasting Group on February 2, 2015, for $33 million.
+In February 2015, the company was acquired by Nexstar Media Group for $33 million.

 Foundville

 In October 2011, Gould launched foundville.com, a video podcast site featuring interviews with successful Internet entrepreneurs.
 Gould has interviewed founders of companies such as HotOrNot, RockYou, Adify, Mochi Media, CapLinked, The Receivables Exchange, Wikia, SitePoint, and others.